 Once you cut all of the piece out, you should have a base grey layer, a white layer, the SWEET title, the KISSES shape, the tags for the candy and the layers for the candy.

-Here is a list of all of the Doodlebug goodies I used for these projects:
+Here are the Doodlebug Pixie Sticks and the links to some of the Doodlebug goodies I used for these projects:

 Thank you so much for checking out this project today!
 Be sure to check out all of the cute Cream and Sugar cut files available in the Silhouette Online Store and in Lori Whitlock's SVG shop.